Haribhadra

 Acharya Haribhadra Suri was a Śvetāmbara mendicant Jain leader, philosopher, doxographer, and author.
 There are multiple contradictory dates assigned to his birth.
-According to tradition, he lived c.
+According to tradition, he lived in c.
 459–529 CE.
 However, in 1919, a Jain monk named Jinvijay pointed out that given his familiarity with Dharmakirti, a more likely choice would be sometime after 650.
 In his writings, Haribhadra identifies himself as a student of Jinabhaṭasūri of the Vidyadhara Kula.
 There are several, somewhat contradictory, accounts of his life.
 He wrote several books on Yoga, such as the Yogadṛṣṭisamuccaya and on comparative religion, outlining and analyzing the theories of Hindus, Buddhists and Jains.

 Life

 The earliest story of his life say that Haribhadra was born in Dharmapuri and that he was an educated Brahmin who decided that he would become a pupil of anyone who could state a sentence which Haribhadra could not understand.
 After hearing a Jain nun named Yākinī Mahattarā recite a verse that he could not understand, he was sent to her teacher Jinabhaṭa, who promised Haribhadra that he would instruct him if Haribhadra accepted initiation into Jainism.
 Haribhadra agreed, and took the name Yākinīputra (Spiritual Son of Yākinī).